skyzh/core-os-riscv/README.md

 ## Known Issues

 * Issue of `!`: function of `!` return type may interfere with RAII (objects won't be dropped).
-If function of return type `!` is called, there may be possible memory leak.
+If function of return type `!` is called, there may be memory leak.
 Rust should drop all objects before calling these functions.
-Specifically, `forkret` and first call of `usertrapret` is such a code path where there'll be memory leak.
+I implemented this with `return_to` function in `jump.rs` by rewriting ra instead of directly calling these functions.